juxor/afaq/markdown/secI4.md

 According to Kohn, a growing body of psychological research suggests that rewards can lower performance levels, especially when the performance involves creativity.
-His books summarise the related series of studies shows which show that intrinsic interest in a task -- the sense that something is worth doing for its own sake -- typically declines when someone is rewarded for doing it.
+His books summarise the related series of studies which show that intrinsic interest in a task -- the sense that something is worth doing for its own sake -- typically declines when someone is rewarded for doing it.
+Much of the research on creativity and motivation has been performed by Theresa Amabile, associate professor of psychology at Brandeis University.
+She has consistently found that those promised rewards did the least creative work:
-Much of the research on creativity and motivation has been performed by Theresa Amabile, associate professor of psychology at Brandeis University and she has found consistently that those were promised rewards did the least creative work.
-Thus _"rewards killed creativity, and this was true regardless of the type of task, the type of reward, the timing of the reward or the age of the people involved."_ [**Punished by Rewards**, p.
+_"rewards killed creativity, and this was true regardless of the type of task, the type of reward, the timing of the reward or the age of the people involved."_ [**Punished by Rewards**, p.
 45] Such research casts doubt on the claim that financial reward is the only effective way -- or even the best way -- to motivate people.
 They challenge the behaviourist assumption that any activity is more likely to occur or be better in terms of outcome if it is rewarded.

 These findings re-enforce the findings of other scientific fields.
 Biology, social psychology, ethnology and anthropology all present evidence that